zwaldowski/waldowski.me/src/index.md

 I make native iOS apps for really obscure clients that [nobody knows](https://www.apple.com) about.
 Occasionally, I break software [in public](https://github.com/zwaldowski) rather than in private.

-I've discovered something of an allergy to social media, so this page is what you get in lieu of any tweets, toots, takes, statuses, or pivots to short-form video.

-## Find me lurking on:
+I've discovered something of an aversion to social media, so this page is what you get instead of tweets, toots, posts, takes, or pivots to short-form video.
+Find me lurking elsewhere.

-{% include 'components/links.home.njk' %}